ponzu-cms/ponzu/examples/updateable/README.md

 methods needed to satisfy required interfaces for this kind of activity.

 ### Overview
-1. Implement `api.Updateable` with the `Update(http.ResponseWriter, *http.Request)` method to allow outside POST requests.
+1. Implement `api.Updateable` with the `Update(http.ResponseWriter, *http.Request) error` method to allow outside POST requests.
-2. Consistent with the createable example, authentication can be validated in `BeforeAPIUpdate(http.ResponseWriter, *http.Request)`
+2. Consistent with the createable example, authentication can be validated in `BeforeAPIUpdate(http.ResponseWriter, *http.Request) error`

 There are various validation and request checks shown in this example as well.
 Please feel free to modify and submit a PR for updates or bug fixes!